tarif-qups/pinterest_test_automation_with_cucumber_java/Readme.md

-# QUPS

 ## Test automation project using Cucumber and Java
 <br/>
 <p>This repository contains Cucumber-Java project to perform test automation on https://www.pinterest.com.
-I have used TestNg for performing assertion and Allure for generating report.</p>
+I have used TestNg for performing assertions and Allure for generating reports.</p>

 ---
 <br/>